Slow Cooker Southwestern Turkey Stew is hearty, flavorful, easy and healthy. You probably already have most of the ingredients on hand!

 - Add salt and let it sit while prepping and chopping the other ingredients.
 The salt is necessary to give the onion a “head start” to soften it up as I have found it MAY not soften all the way in your slow cooker.
 Just remember to taste the stew at the end before adding additional salt.

-- If you’re sensitive to salt, give the onion a brief saute in a little oil before placing in the slow cooker.
+- If you’re sensitive to salt, give the onion a brief saute in a little oil before placing it in the slow cooker.

 - Place the onion and the accumulated liquid, Poblano peppers, red bell pepper, butternut squash and garlic in the slow cooker.